percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/howtos/permissions.rst

  Privileges and Permissions for Users
 ======================================

-We will be referring to "permissions" to the ability of a user to access and perform changes on the relevant parts of the host's filesystem, starting/stopping services and installing software.
+We will be referring to *permissions* to the ability of a user to access and perform changes on the relevant parts of the host's filesystem, starting/stopping services and installing software.

-By "privileges" we refer to the abilities of a database user to perform different kinds of actions on the database server.
+By *privileges* we refer to the abilities of a database user to perform different kinds of actions on the database server.

 At a system level